-Section 1: Administration of Election

-The Neighborhood Council's election will be conducted pursuant to any and all City ordinances, policies and procedures pertaining to Neighborhood Council elections.

-Section 2: Governing Board Structure and Voting

-The number of Board seats, the eligibility requirements for holding any specific Board seats, and which Stakeholders may vote for the Board seats are noted in Attachment B.

-Section 3: Minimum Voting Age

-All Community Stakeholders must be at least 16 years of age on the day of the election or selection to be eligible to vote.
+- Section 1: Administration of Election The Council's election will be conducted pursuant to any and all City ordinances, policies and procedures pertaining to Neighborhood Council elections. - Section 2: Governing Board Structure and Voting The number of Board seats, the eligibility requirements for holding any specific Board seats, and which Stakeholders may vote for the Board seats are noted in Attachment B. - Section 3: Minimum Voting Age Except with respect to a Youth Board Seat, a stakeholder must be at least 16 years of age on the day of the election or selection to be eligible to vote.
 [See Admin.
-Code §§ 22.814(a) and 22.814(c)].
-Voters may cast one vote for each board seat they are eligible to vote for based on Attachment B.

-Section 4: Method of Verifying Stakeholder Status

-Voters will verify their Stakeholder status by providing acceptable documentation.
-Stakeholder status may also be established by means of declaring a stake (or interest) in the neighborhood and providing documentation supporting that declaration.
-Factual basis Stakeholders will also be required to provide a form of documentation to substantiate their factual basis claim.

-Section 5: Restrictions on Candidates Running for Multiple Seats

-A candidate shall declare their candidacy for no more than one (1) position on the Council Board during a single election cycle.
+Code §§ 22.814(a) and 22.814(c)] - Section 4: Method of Verifying Stakeholder Status - Voters will verify their Stakeholder status by providing acceptable documentation. - Section 5: Restrictions on Candidates Running for Multiple Seats - A candidate shall declare their candidacy for no more than one (1) position on the Board during a single election cycle. - Section 6: Other Election Related Language Board members may not serve on another Neighborhood Council concurrently.